 Shilin Night Market: No. 101, Jihe Road, Shilin District, Taipei City

-This historical street in Taipei is perfect for getting awesome photos.
-Stroll through the historical block and get an idea of what historical Taipei looked like.
-While we were visiting alot of the interior was vacant, but looked renovated.
-This looks like the perfect home to artsy boutiques and cafes, but only time will tell if that’s what will fill this beautiful area!
+This historical street is one of the best things to do in Taipei if you’re looking for a cool spot to photograph.
+Stroll through the historical block and get an idea of what old Taipei looked like.
+While we were visiting a lot of a lot interior was vacant, but looked renovated.

 No. 101 Guangzhou St., Wanhua Dist., Taipei City 108, Taiwan